How to Do an SEO Page Audit and Skyrocket Your Rankings

 Speed Up Your Site

-Search engines prioritize a speedy site.
+Search engines focus on a speedy site.
 You can run a Page Speed Analytics to gauge your site’s speed and find methods to increase it.

 A website takes around 15 seconds to load on a mobile phone.
 Nevertheless, a top-ranking site on Google opens after 1.65 seconds.
 In turn, users value speed.